Common HP Laptop Problems & Fixes UK 2026 — Won’t Turn On, Overheating & More

 Safe steps to try at home

-- Hard reset — with the charger unplugged, hold the power button down for a full 15 seconds to drain residual charge, then reconnect and try to boot.
+- Hard reset — with the charger unplugged, press and hold the power button for a full 15 seconds so the board sheds its stored charge, then plug back in and try to boot.

 - Try a different charger — rule out a dead cable or brick before assuming the laptop is at fault.